 Voting opens with members being notified via email

-The new Board members commence their term of office at from the AGM on 29th October 2020
+The new Board members commence their term of office at the AGM on the 19th October 2022

 ISQua Board Election FAQ's

-Any person who is an Individual or Institutional Member that is an active Member in good standing as of 14th July 2020.
-If Membership expires after 14th July 2020 , Membership must be renewed before voting opens on 31st August 2020 in order to be included on the voting roll.
-Individuals or Institutions who were not active members on 14th July and join ISQua after that date will not be eligible to support a nomination, be nominated, or vote.
+Any person who is an Individual or Institutional Member that is an active Member in good standing as of 27th June 2022.
+If Membership expires after 27th June 2022, Membership must be renewed before voting opens on the 18th August 2022 in order to be included on the voting roll.
+Individuals or Institutions who were not active members on 27th June and join ISQua after that date will not be eligible to support a nomination, be nominated, or vote.

 The role of ISQua Board members is to ensure ISQua’s success by collectively directing the Society’s affairs to deliver on the strategy, addressing the appropriate interest of its stakeholders and complying with all mandated legislation and regulation.